 Most rural areas tend to be NOX limited for O3 formation.
 However, a large area of agriculture in southern Minnesota, northern Iowa, and eastern South Dakota my provide an area of O3 formation transition as abundant biogenic VOC is no longer available (Figure 3).
 The NO2 seen on satellite products may react with biogenic VOC in the northern portion of Minnesota and western Wisconsin then transporting to other areas in the region with O3 formed from other combinations of NOX and VOC sources.
 These other sources could include agricultural activity in the eastern Dakotas, southern Minnesota, and northern Iowa and urban/industrial sources in the region.

-The area did have an O3 exceedance in 2020 even though anthropogenic emissions are expected to be lower related to restrictions put in place to minimize the COVID-19 pandemic.
+The area did have an O3 exceedance in 2020, in addition to several monitors being at or near the 8-hour ozone NAAQS, even though anthropogenic emissions are expected to be lower related to restrictions put in place to minimize the COVID-19 pandemic.
 The 2020 period may provide an opportunity to study the relative contribution of biogenic NO and VOC compared to anthropogenic sources.
 Years with larger flooding in the Red River region (Minnesota/North Dakota border) tend to have larger O3 levels during this spring period: 2019 had greater flooding and more exceedances than 2017 when flooding was minimal.
+Another example is the historic 2019 spring flooding in the Missouri River Basin portion of eastern SD, and the subsequent four ozone exceedances seen between the Brookings and Sioux Falls, SD monitors from May 30 and June 7th, 2019.
 The additional NO from biogenic activity in areas drying out from flood water may provide additional O3 to the region, especially when synoptic transport patterns combine these emissions with abundant VOC from vegetation in northern Minnesota and Wisconsin.

 Figure 2.
 June 2, 2020 at 19/20 GMT.
 TROPOMI NO2 (left) and surface O3 (right).